Deformations of representations of fundamental groups of complex varieties: Introduction

-This was described first by Goldman and Millson in \cite{GoldmanMillson} in the case where $X$ is a compact Kähler manifold and $\rho$ is the monodromy of a polarizable variation of Hodge structure over $X$: they show that $\Ohat_\rho$ has a quadratic presentation, i.e.\ a presentation with $P_1,\dots,P_r$ of degree at most $2$.
+This was described first by Goldman and Millson in \cite{GoldmanMillson} in the case where $X$ is a compact Kähler manifold and $\rho$ is the monodromy of a polarizable variation of Hodge structure over $X$: they show that $\Ohat_\rho$ has a quadratic presentation, that is, a presentation with $P_1,\dots,P_r$ of degree at most $2$.

 A presentation of $\Ohat_\rho$ was also obtained by Kapovich-Millson \cite{KapovichMillson} when $X$ may be non-compact and $\rho$ is a representation with finite image: they show that there is a presentation with weights $1,2$ on the variables $X_1,\dots,X_n$ and polynomials $P_1,\dots,P_r$ that are homogeneous of possible degrees $2,3,4$ with respects to these weights on the variables.